CXuesong/WikiClientLibrary/README.md

     if (await page.PurgeAsync())
         Console.WriteLine("  The page has been purged successfully.");
     // Edit the page
-    page = new Page(site, "Project:Sandbox");
+    page = new WikiPage(site, "Project:Sandbox");
     await page.RefreshAsync(PageQueryOptions.FetchContent);
     if (!page.Exists) Console.WriteLine("Warning: The page {0} doesn't exist.", page);
     page.Content += "\n\n'''Hello''' ''world''!";
     await page.UpdateContentAsync("Test edit from WikiClientLibrary.");
     Console.WriteLine("{0} has been saved.
 RevisionId = {1}.", page, page.LastRevisionId);
-    // Find out more operations in Page class, such as
+    // Find out more operations in WikiPage class, such as
     //  page.MoveAsync()
     //  page.DeleteAsync()
     // Logout